delaitl/Musical-Solid-State-Tesla-Coil/README.md

 # Musical-Solid-State-Tesla-Coil
-Circuit modelisation and design of a Musical Solid State Tesla Coil using hyperfrequence Slayer Exciter.
+Circuit modelisation and design of a Musical Solid State Tesla Coil using Slayer Exciter.

 Just launch the .asc file on LTSpice and put the prob on Vout.